 DCBS Media Release

-`This action will provide important benefits and protections to Oregon consumers," said Oregon Insurance Administrator Joel Ario.
+"This collaborative action by state and federal regulators will provide important benefits and protections to consumers," said Oregon Insurance Administrator Joel Ario.

 The affected companies in Oregon are: